hatertron3000/webhooks-manager/README.md

 3. Click the Create an App button
 4. Enter your App Name, then click Create
 5. Navigate to the Technical tab then enter the Auth Callback URL and Load Callback URL
-6. Take note of your Auth Callback and Load Callback URLs
+6. Take note of your Auth Callback URL to be used as the REDIRECTURI environment variable in a CloudFormation template.
+7. Save the app
+8. Click the View Client ID link to view your Client ID and Client Secret.
+Take note of those values for use in Lambda environment variables and storage in Secrets Manager respectively.

 For more information on BigCommerce apps, check out the [BigCommerce documentation](https://developer.bigcommerce.com/api-docs/getting-started).